pombase/website/src/docs/documentation/gene-page-phenotypes.md

     deletions or altered residues refer to amino acids or nucleotides, and expression level.
 If you can provide a description for any allele shown as "unknown", please [contact the PomBase curators](mailto:helpdesk@pombase.org).
-3. Phenotype annotations may have extensions to capture expressivity (the extent to which a phenotype is expressed; for PomBase annotations expressivity extensions are often used to capture information about phenotype severity) or penetrance (proportion of a population that shows the phenotype), or to document which gene or protein used in an assay for level, localisation, etc. *S. pombe* genes link to PomBase gene pages.
-Expressivity and penetrance use the relations *has\_expressivity* and *has\_penetrance* respectively, and can have values such as "high", "medium", or "low".
+3. Phenotype annotations may have extensions to capture penetrance (proportion of a population that shows the phenotype) or severity (previously designated "expressivity"), or to document which gene or protein used in an assay for level, localisation, etc. *S. pombe* genes link to PomBase gene pages.
+Severity and penetrance use the relations *has\_severity* and *has\_penetrance* respectively, and can have values such as "high", "medium", or "low".
 Penetrance can also use numerical values.
 A gene or gene product used in an assay is stored using the appropriate PomBase systematic ID and the relation *assayed\_using*; the relation is converted to *affecting* in the gene page display.
 If a mutation affects an activity that modifies another gene product, extensions may capture the affected enzyme, the affected substrate, or both.
 The relation *assayed\_enzyme* is displayed as *affecting activity of* on gene pages, and *assayed\_substrate* is shown as *affecting substrate*.
 4. The phenotype display can be filtered to show subsets of the total set of annotations.
 The term filter, available in the summary or detailed view, lists several broad phenotypic categories derived